-© 2004-2017 by Network Executive Software.
+@ 2004-2020 by Network Executive Software.
 Reproduction is prohibited without prior permission of Network Executive Software.
 Printed in the U.S.A.
 All rights reserved.

-You may submit written comments to:
+You may submit written comments to: Network Executive Software, Inc.

-Network Executive Software, Inc. Publications Department 6450 Wedgwood Road N Suite 103 Maple Grove, MN 55311 USA Comments may also be submitted over the Internet by addressing e-mail to:
+Publications Department 6450 Wedgwood Road N Suite 103 Maple Grove, MN 55311 USA support@netex.com or, by visiting our web site at:

+Comments may also be submitted over the Internet by addressing e-mail to: